-Whether you want more from your current role or you want to change careers entirely, the Fellowship will help you get there!
+Whether you want more from your current role or you want to change careers entirely, the Fellowship is a peer-learning program that will help you get there!

-The MIT Alumni Association is collaborating with the career design experts at Mission Collaborative to bring you this 30 day online program that will give you the clarity and confidence you need to create a fulfilling career that fits you.
+The NYU Alumni Association has partnered with the career design experts at Mission Collaborative to bring you this thirty-day online program that will give you the clarity and confidence you need to create a fulfilling career that fits you.

-Whether you‘re early, mid, or late career, the Fellowship provides the structure and accountability you need to make the breakthrough progress you‘ve been struggling to achieve on your own (while fitting into your busy schedule)!
-Exclusively open to MIT alumni.
+Whether you're early, mid, or late-career, the Fellowship provides the structure and accountability you need to make the breakthrough progress you've been struggling to achieve on your own (while fitting into your busy schedule!)

 Define what you really want

 Pinpoint exactly what you want from your career and prioritize what matters most to you